 The natural harbor at the north end of Port Orford Bay has one of only two “dolly docks” in the US and six in the world, where boats are lifted in and out of the water by huge cranes and parked on large, custom-made trailers on the dock.
 A working fishing port, the Port Of Port Orford is home to almost 30 commercial fishing boats, which landed nearly $5 million in product last year.

-We’re in the middle of the south Oregon coast, halfway between Gold Beach and Bandon, about an hour north of the Oregon/California border; just south of Cape Blanco, a headland terrace dated at 80,000 years old, and north of Humbug Mountain, the tallest mountain in Oregon to rise directly from the ocean.
+We’re located on Oregon’s beautiful South Coast, often called the Wild Rivers Coast—halfway between Gold Beach and Bandon, about an hour north of the Oregon/California border; just south of Cape Blanco, a headland terrace dated at 80,000 years old, and north of Humbug Mountain, the tallest mountain in Oregon to rise directly from the ocean.

 The nearest major city is Coos Bay, 44 miles north, and we are 266 miles from Portland, about a 5-hour drive.
 Click here for flight information…

-Port Orford was first inhabited by the Native American Qua-to-mah tribe of the Tututni peoples.
-Captain Wm Tichenor brought the first European settlers in 1851, and the town was formally founded in 1856 and incorporated in 1935.
+Before the arrival of Euro-American settlers, the site of Port Orford was inhabited by the Native American Qua-to-mah tribe of the Tututni peoples.
+Captain William Tichenor brought the first European settlers by boat in 1851, and after a violent battle and subsequent displacement of native peoples, the settlers established the town of Port Orford in 1856.

-While our population numbers appear fairly stable over the past 50 years, the differences in makeup reflect changing demographics and a shift that is becoming more pronounced over time : a change from a natural resource-based economy to a retirement and service economy.
+While our population numbers have remained fairly stable over the past 50 years, changing demographics reflect a shift that is becoming more pronounced over time: a change from a natural resource-based economy to a retirement and service economy.

 The harbor’s commercial fishing fleet and processing facilities, together with service industries and summer tourism, are the economic mainstays of the community.